codezart44/ML-scratch/LogisticRegression/README.md

-INstead of trying to maximize the negative value os the sum of log-likelihoos we instead try to minimize the positive value of the negative log-likelihood turning it into a loss function.
+Instead of trying to maximize the negative value os the sum of log-likelihoos we instead try to minimize the positive value of the negative log-likelihood turning it into a loss function.
 This is a standard in machine learning optimization, that you would want to minimize the loss function.
 Dividing by $m$ gives the mean of negative log-likelihoods.
 This measure is often abbreviated as the NLL - negative log-likelihood.

 $$
 \begin{equation}